awsdocs/amazon-sagemaker-developer-guide/doc_source/API_CreateEndpointConfig.md

  ** [ProductionVariants](#API_CreateEndpointConfig_RequestSyntax) **   <a name="SageMaker-CreateEndpointConfig-request-ProductionVariants"></a>
 An list of `ProductionVariant` objects, one for each model that you want to host at this endpoint\.
 Type: Array of [ProductionVariant](API_ProductionVariant.md) objects
 Array Members: Minimum number of 1 item\.
+Maximum number of 10 items\.
 Required: Yes

  ** [Tags](#API_CreateEndpointConfig_RequestSyntax) **   <a name="SageMaker-CreateEndpointConfig-request-Tags"></a>